junh1024/junh1024-Documents/Music/How to make good mixes.md

 Software
 ---
 Beginners can give the [Mixmeister](https://www.mixmeister.com/) series a try, it does one job, but it has helpful BPM features.
-Video editors & destructive editors (like Vegas & Audacity) are NOT recommended because they won't have subtle features helpful for music (e.g, cutting on beats & bars).
+Destructive editors (like Audacity) are NOT recommended because they won't have subtle features helpful for music (e.g, cutting on beats & bars).
 Otherwise, use a proper DAW like [REAPER](http://www.reaper.fm) .
 My [REAPER Quickstart guide](https://i.imgur.com/HA1Oo7D.png) .
 It's a bit different but I like it.
 For live performance, many DJ apps are available.
 [Mixxx](https://www.mixxx.org/) has gotten a lot better over the last 10 years.
 I use Traktor Pro 2 (out of habit from 12 years ago), but only for BPM analysis & library features, so I don't have any strong reccomendations.

 Planning
 ---